kidtronnix/hapi-dash/README.md

 With DashGum you have charts, tables, a lot of panels, calendars, notifications, to do lists and more.
 Grab our free theme and enjoy it.

 If you need more, see the [Premium Version](http://gridgum.com/themes/dashgum-bootstrap-dashboard/) with tons of features more.
 With 33 HTMLs and more than 40 plugins, the premium version comes with 4 different chart plugins, Email pages, Chat pages, maps, advanced forms and tables, file uploaders, inline editor, pricing tables, complete profile page and more.

-## RESTful Resource Endpoints

-The Mongo-Crud module instantly adds the following functionality to any mongo db...

-* Plug 'n' play CRUD Routes
-* Access control
-* Set custom fields to hash and/or timestamp at doc creation, if required

-Check the [readme](https://github.com/smaxwellstewart/hapi-dash/tree/master/lib/mongo-crud) for more info on how to add and configure CRUD routes.

 ## Auth